New Backcountry Camping procedures

 For Your Safety: Be Careful With Fire

-Fire Island National Seashore is composed of several vegetation zones capable of sustaining wildland fires.
+Fire Island National Seashore is composed of several areas that are vulnerable to wildland fires.
 For this reason, open fires are strictly prohibited anywhere within the park's boundaries.

 Fires are not permitted on the beach.